 Basic Law Enforcement Training (BLET) is designed to give students essential skills required for entry-level employment as law enforcement officers with state, county, or municipal governments, or with private enterprise.

-This program utilizes state commission-mandated topics and methods of instruction.
-General subjects include, but are not limited to, criminal, juvenile, civil, traffic, and alcoholic beverage laws; investigative, patrol, custody, and court procedures; emergency responses; and ethics and community relations.
+This program utilizes State commission-mandated topics and methods of instruction.
+General subjects include, but are not limited to, criminal, juvenile, civil, traffic, and alcohol beverage laws; investigative, patrol, custody, and court procedures; emergency responses; and ethics and community relations.

 BLET is a limited enrollment program.
 When the number of applicants exceeds the number of spots available, a point system will be used to determine the most eligible candidates.
 All applicants are encouraged to do their best on the TABE test and the POPAT and should submit all required documents to complete their application as soon as possible.

 For more information, please contact the BLET Director at (910) 938-6102.

 This video was provided by the North Carolina Justice Academy and is used with their permission. © 2014 N.C.
 Justice Academy Video Productions

 - Basic Law Enforcement Training Certificate (C55120)